 This recipe for our easy stir fry broccoli is an ideal side dish, and delicious served alongside other Chinese style dishes to serve as part of a banquet.
 Or indeed, mid week with a stir fry for a quick family dinner.

 My colleagues and I ate the local food most nights, preferring the perfectly cooked local cuisine, than the options for Western food done badly.
 We liked to eat banquet style as is common in Chinese cooking.
-We all sat around the table, each ordering a couple of our favourite dishes and ensuring a good mixture of meat, seafood and vegetables.
-The food would be served as it was ready, right into the middle of the table.
-We would then share the food among us.
 It was a lovely sociable way to dine.

 Planning a Chinese banquet:

 If planning a Chinese banquet then this simple stir fried broccoli is the perfect vegetable dish.
 But what else to serve alongside?

 Whilst living overseas, two hours drive from Beijing, I enjoyed a lot of Chinese food, and ate very little European food whilst there as it simply wasn’t so good.

 The food was always served banquet style, with many smaller plates of food set in the middle of the table so that everyone could share it amongst themselves.

 It’s a lovely way to eat, and the variety of dishes was always balanced, a great selection of meat, fish, sea food and vegetable based dishes.